Sydney-Informatics-Hub/rna-seq-pt1-quarto/notebooks/4_nfcore-rnaseq.md

 fig-cap-location: top
 ---

-# **Introduction to nfcore-rnaseq**
+# **Introduction to nf-core/rnaseq**

 <div class="questions">

 ### **Questions**

-- What is nfcore-rnaseq
+- What is nf-core/rnaseq
 </div>

 <div class="objectives">

 ### **Objectives**

-- Introduction to the nfcore-rnaseq pipeline
+- Introduction to the nf-core/rnaseq pipeline
 </div>

-### **nfcore-rnaseq**
+### **nf-core/rnaseq**

-- nfcore-rnaseq is a bioinformatics pipeline that can be used to analyse RNA sequencing data obtained from organisms with a reference genome and annotation.
+- nf-core/rnaseq is a bioinformatics pipeline that can be used to analyse RNA sequencing data obtained from organisms with a reference genome and annotation.
 - The pipeline is built using [Nextflow](https://www.nextflow.io/)
 -  It uses [Docker](https://www.docker.com/)/[Singularity](https://sylabs.io/) containers making installation trivial and results highly reproducible.
 -  Citation : doi: [10.5281/zenodo.1400710](https://doi.org/10.5281/zenodo.1400710)